Nonprofit Catalyst 2018 Program and Scholarship Application

 In an effort to increase the number of local nonprofits creating revenue-producing social enterprises, SocialVentures, American Electric Power, The Columbus Foundation, IGS Energy, Safelite AutoGlass, and United Way of Central Ohio are offering a comprehensive consulting and mentoring package to a select number of nonprofits.
 Work will begin with a kick-off meeting April 26, 2018, and continue until December 2019.
 The goal is for each participant to have a launch-ready concept and business plan to take to market.

 This is a competitive application process.
 No more than six nonprofit organizations will be selected to participate in each Catalyst program cohort.
-Applications may be submitted at any time between January 8 and March 19, 2018.
+Applications may be submitted at any time before March 19, 2018.
 Admission to the program will be on a rolling basis until the six cohort positions are filled.

 The program has three components: